jfwhite/PredictIt/README.md

 Library for compiling PredictIt data in order to identify patterns

-- predictit.db is the database file.
-It stores the contracts table.
+- predictit.db is the database file

 - create_table.py sets up the contracts table

-- insert_data.py fills the database with the latest data
+- insert_data.py fills the contracts table with the latest data

 - outlier_analysis.py detects outliers in the stored data